Kkies/Prediciting_Rain/README.md

 - Date: date of observation

-## Data Cleaning and Feature Selection:
+## Data Cleaning and Feature Selection

 This dataset had a lot of missing values in a few of the columns.
 In order to reduce the amount of nulls the data was grouped by region (custom feature) and date.
 From there we took the average value of the continuous columns and the mode of the categorical columns for each group.
 This data was used to impute.
 After this process we still had 6 observations with null values, so they were dropped.